brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff4-cecil.md

 With Cecil's background as a servant of his kingdom, ties to nobility might be an important part of this character's story.
 If so, Humans can be a great fit, as a lot of what we think of as nobility and kingdoms is the domain of Humans in DnD.
 The Standard Human gets a +1 to every stat, which can help a lot for a class that's notoriously dependent on multiple attributes (Strength, Constitution, and Charisma).
 If you instead go with a Variant Human, you can pick a feat at level 1 like Shield Master or Resilient: Constitution to play into the defender aspects of Cecil.

 If you want to get into Cecil's Lunarian background, though, Aasimar might be a better choice.
-Resistance to Necrotic and Radiant damage, some additional healing abilities, and the Light spell are all thematic for Paladins, and some of the other racial options can make this character really feel a little bit more than Human.
+Resistance to Necrotic and Radiant damage, some additional healing abilities, and the Light spell are all thematic for Paladins, and some of the other racial options can make this character feel a little bit more than Human.

 ## Background, Alignment, and Personality